Gyoma/MapReduce/README.md

 First you need to start the servers, and then the master program.
 This is done automatically through the deployment script called deploy.sh

 Data to be specified in the script:
-1. List of hosts on which to run the servers
+1. List of hosts and ports on which to run the servers
-2. Host on which to run the master
+2. Host and and port on which to run the master
 3. File from which to take data

 After altering the script you need just to launch it.